llvm/circt/docs/Dialects/FIRRTL/FIRRTLIntrinsics.md

 ### circt.plusargs.value

-Tests and extracts a value from simulator command line options with system verilog $value$plusargs.
+Tests and extracts a value from simulator command line options with SystemVerilog `$value$plusargs`.
 This is described in SystemVerilog 2012 section 21.6.

 We do not currently check that the format string substitution flag matches the type of the result.